 Finally, warranties may be extended to cover the potentially weeks-long recalibration process and refunds could be possible for those who have previously paid for an out-of-warranty battery service after seeing the “battery health degraded message or experiencing unexpected battery behavior.”
 In either case, get in touch with AppleCare.

-Check out a hands-on look at the new battery calibration as well how the new Siri voices sound in the iOS 14.5 beta 6 in the video below:
+Check out a hands-on look at the new battery calibration as well as how the new Siri voices sound in iOS 14.5 in the video below:

 FTC: We use income earning auto affiliate links.
 More.